 3. Another aspect that goes along with line choice is a visual reference

 Now it’s important to keep your head up and look through the whole turn.
 The farther ahead you’re looking, the more time you’ll have to anticipate obstacles on the trail.
 Now it depends on the turn; usually, I try to pick a focal reference about halfway through the turn, and before I reach that point of reference, I’m already looking ahead to another visual point of reference.
 Usually, that’s the exit of the turn or the feature that comes to me immediately after.

 4. Braking is also another crucial part of turning, both flat turns and berms

-All your braking should happen before you get to the turn, and while you turn you want to use the least amount of breaks as possible, and ideally none at all.
+All your braking should happen before you get to the turn, and while you turn, you want to use the least amount of breaks possible, and ideally, none at all.
 If you lock up your back brake and turn your back end, it will start to skid.
 While it may look and feel cool, skidding is slower and often frowned upon at most trails.

-5. Trail conditions and terrain also plays a huge factor and how you turn
+5. Trail conditions and terrain also play a huge factor and how you turn

-Newly built trails and loamy trails are much easier to dig your tires into.
-While gravely and dry trails tend to be much harder packed a require a little bit more finesse.
+Newly built and loamy trails are much easier to dig your tires into.
+While grave and dry trails tend to be much harder packed a require a little bit more finesse.

 Now there are a few ways you can practice flat turns in the comfort of your backyard

 a.
 The first drill is a figure-eight drill